piyushchauhan/TES-IITP/README.md

-# GitPitch - The Template
+# The Eye in the Sky -- IIT Patna

 *THE FASTEST WAY FROM IDEA TO PRESENTATION*